Arronk/My-Coding-Journey/LogR2.md

 another one of those problems where they overwhelm you with noise but it really ends up being a handful of connections that need to be set up.
 Week 5 psets for MIT out tonight so I think i'll work on that for the next couple of nights.

+## Day 79: 04.10.2018

+### Progress: Got a good start on week 5 6.00x MIT OOP

+Well I have to say giving OOP another crack is fundamentally making a lot more sense.
+In the past I had no clue what the hell a method was but over the past months using native methods all the time it is now pretty clear what we are doing here.
+Just creating our own custom types with our own custom attributes and functions attached to it.
+With some practice I'm sure this will become easier but right now the syntax is pretty tricky.